ExpandingMan/dotfiles/README.md

 Here is a list of useful things that I often forget how to do:

 - `ldconfig -p`: Lists all libraries in library paths.
 For example do `ldconfig -p | grep libsdl` to find SDL libraries.
+- `ldd`: Lists all the libraries that a binary wants to load.